syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 Forward A-type and reverse PTR-type records can be created automatically for all VMs that have Floating IP addresses attached.
 In order to achieve this, you need to provide the `--dns-domain` option when creating the network.
 It can also be updated later (e.g. using `openstack network set example-network --dns-domain example.com.`).
 You can create a network with the `dns_domain` property set using `openstack network create example-net --dns-domain example.com.`.

-The DNS zone specfied in `--dns-domain` must be created and owned by the same project.
+The DNS zone specified in `--dns-domain` must be created and owned by the same project.
 If the zone exists and is configured properly on a network, forward A-type records and reverse PTR-type records will be created for every VM in that network, as soon as a Floating IP address is attached to it.

 The record name will be generated from the VM name.
 Note that some symbols like underscore (`_`) or spaces ( ) are not allowed in host names, and will be removed from the host name.
 When a Floating IP address is detached from a VM the corresponding A and PTR records are deleted automatically.